U.S. Route 395 in Washington

 U.S. Route 395 (US 395) is a United States Numbered Highway that runs from California to the inland regions of Oregon and Washington.
 It travels north–south through Washington, including long concurrencies with Interstate 82 (I-82) and I-90, and connects the Tri-Cities region to Spokane and the Canadian border at Laurier.

-The non-concurrent sections of US 395 range from two-lane roads in northeastern Washington to a four-lane divided highway between Pasco and Ritzville.
+The non-concurrent sections of US 395 range form two-lane roads in northeastern Washington to a four-lane divided highway between Pasco and Ritzville.
 The highway generally travels along railroads built in the 19th century that were succeeded by early roads and auto trails.
 The Pasco–Ritzville section was upgraded to a divided highway in the 1990s and 2000s with funding from the state and federal governments.

 The Spokane section of US 395, which is concurrent with US 2, is planned to be relocated to a new freeway bypass called the North Spokane Corridor.
 The freeway's first phase opened in 2009 and is scheduled to be completed in 2030.
 The entire highway was officially designated as the Thomas S. Foley Memorial Highway in 2018.

 Route description

 US 395 is one of Washington's major north–south highways and is listed as part of the National Highway System, a network of roads identified as important to the national economy, defense, and mobility.
 The state legislature also designated it as a Highway of Statewide Significance.
-The highway is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state routes to measure traffic volume in terms of average annual daily traffic.
+The highway is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state routes to measure traffic volume in terms of annual average daily traffic.
 Average 2016 traffic volumes on non-concurrent sections of the highway ranged from a minimum of 380 at the Laurier border crossing to 64,000 on the Blue Bridge between Kennewick and Pasco.
 US 395 is also a major international freight corridor, connecting the Inland Northwest to British Columbia and California.
 The Plymouth–Pasco section of the highway is signed as part of the Lewis and Clark Trail, a state scenic byway.